ISCDtoolbox/Commons/README.md

 ```
 sudo /usr/libexec/locate.updatedb
 ```
-Then, you can search for a library (such as the previous required ones libc.dylib, libm.dylib, libpthread.dylib, and the optional ones libgomp.dylib, libomp.dylib/libiomp5.dylib) or simply a file (such as their associated headers like stdlib.h, math.h, pthread.h, omp.h) by typing in a prompt command
+Then, you can search for a library (such as the previous required ones libc.dylib, libm.dylib, libpthread.dylib, and the optional ones libgomp.dylib/libomp.dylib or libiomp5.dylib) or simply a file (such as their associated headers like stdlib.h, math.h, pthread.h, omp.h) by typing in a prompt command
 ```
 locate NameOfTheLibraryOrTheFileYouWantToSearch
 ```

 ### Compilation

-To install the Commons library on your system, first navigate to the directory where you want to save the files.
+To install the Commons library on your system, first navigate in a command prompt to the directory where you want to save the files (thanks to the 'cd' and 'ls' commands).
 Then, type successively in a command prompt:
 ```
 git clone https://github.com/ISCDtoolbox/Commons.git
 ```
-to clone the repository on your computer (it is also possible to download the files manually from github in a *.zip format)
+to clone the repository on your computer (it is also possible to download the files manually from github in a *.zip format in the git software is not installed on your computer)
 ```
 cd Commons
 ```